Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 # Monitor payments and captures

 A capture is a payment made.
-After delivering a product, the payment is captured from the payment service provider.
+After delivering a product, Actindo captured the payment from the payment service provider.
 The most payment service providers create a new reference when a payment has been captured.
 > [Info] This means that you cannot follow up a case with the ID of an authorization transaction.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a payment and capture transaction from a payment service provider.
 You can check for communication and other errors between Actindo and the payment service provider resulted in a workflow being stopped, for example.